AzureCosmosDB/banking-multi-agent-workshop/python/workshop/Module-00.md

   - Ensure your subscription has access to Azure OpenAI
   - Check regional availability
 1. Python environment issues:
-  - Ensure correct Python version
+  - Ensure the correct Python version is installed
   - Verify all dependencies are installed
-1.
+  - Ensure your venv is activated before running any code in the following Modules

 ## Success Criteria